 Whether you're a new pool owner with a stunning pool design or veteran home pool pro, this guide contains important information for all classes of pool ownership.

-Here are the steps to winterize a swimming pool.
-The method described below whereby pool plumbing pipes are blown out and sealed first was most widely performed in New England and the East coast of the US.
+Steps to winterize a swimming pool: The method described below whereby pool plumbing pipes are blown out and sealed first was most widely performed in New England and the East coast of the US.
 It is now becoming common to perform this method throughout the US and in other countries.

 A slight variation of these steps can be performed where the pool is partially drained and an anti-freeze product is added to the lines instead of blowing out the lines and sealing them.
 Some of the trade-offs with that slightly different method are discussed below when that step is outlined.